-Protections in Relation to the Quality and 2 Function of Goods and Services
+2 Protections in Relation to the Quality and Function of Goods and Services

-2.1 Please describe any protections regarding the quality and function of goods and services acquired by consumers.
+2.1 Please describe any protections regarding the quality and function of goods and services acquired by standards set out in the FCCPA, and the customer has a right to return the goods within a prescribed period for failure to comply with the foregoing.

-The FCCPA provides that the consumer has a right to services performed in a manner and quality that "reasonable persons" are generally entitled to expect.
+The FCCPA provides that the consumer has a right to services performed in a manner and quality that reasonable persons are generally entitled to expect.

-In relation to the quality of goods, the FCCPA states, amongst others, that every consumer has a right to goods that are of good quality, in good working order, free from defects, and that comply with any applicable standards set by the industry sector regulator.
-In addition, there is an implied warranty in any transaction that the goods comply with good quality and applicable standards set out in the FCCPA, and the customer has a right to return the goods within a prescribed period for failure to comply with the foregoing.
+In relation to the quality of goods, the FCCPA states, amongst others, that every consumer has a right to goods that are of good quality, in good working order, free from defects, and which comply with any applicable standards set by the industry sector regulator.
+In addition, there is an implied warranty in any transaction that the goods comply with the applicable quality